-- a) All policies and processes within the Quality Management System will be developed with representation and active participation of stakeholders, for the purposes of: - determining the degree to which stakeholder needs are identified and met - considering the views and interests of all affected stakeholders - responding to trends and developments in the wider community - reflecting Toi Ohomai values. - b) All policies and procedures will: - be developed through meaningful consultation with relevant staff, students and other stakeholders as appropriate - be written in plain English, - establish ownership and accountability for implementation - be current and subject to periodic review. - c) Policy and procedures included in the QMS will reflect need and good policy practice and with regard for the following underpinning values: - Whakapono honesty - Mana honouring the contribution of others - Wairuatanga maintaining integrity and incorporating bicultural perspectives - Tūmanakotanga encouraging continuous improvement and recognition of excellence - M\u00f6hiotanga supporting life-long learning
+- a) Policies govern the specific operation of an organisation.
+A policy may not be required when there is existing legislation governing operations.
+A policy may be required: - When there is a change in legislation or regulatory policy; - When there has been an increase in accidents or incidents of legislative noncompliance; - When several staff require clarification on the same matter; - When there is confusion amongst staff; - When there is inconsistency in performance; - When there is an increase in student/stakeholder complaints; - Where it is deemed a policy would support the institute in its core business; or - Where a policy would assist the institute to operate more effectively. - b) All policies and processes within the QMS will be developed with appropriate representation and active participation of stakeholders, for the purposes of: - Determining the degree to which stakeholder needs are identified and met; - Considering the views and interests of all affected stakeholders; - Responding to trends and developments in the wider community; and - Reflecting Toi Ohomai values. - c) All policies and procedures will: - Be developed through meaningful consultation with relevant staff, students and other stakeholders as appropriate; - Be written in plain English;

-Manaakitanga - providing a nurturing and supportive environment
+- Establish ownership and accountability for implementation; and - Be current and subject to periodic review. - d) Policy and procedures included in the QMS will reflect need and good policy practice, and regard for the following underpinning values: - Whakapono honesty; - Mana honouring the contribution of others; - Wairuatanga maintaining integrity and incorporating bicultural perspectives; - Tūmanakotanga encouraging continuous improvement and recognition of excellence; - Mōhiotanga supporting life-long learning; and - Manaakitanga providing a nurturing and supportive environment.